 Can we all address the big elephant-sized disco ball in the room?
 No one actually likes New Year’s Eve.
-Come on, admit it.
+Admit it.
 This is a safe space, friends.
-Let me say what everyone else wants to: NYE sucks—most of the time.
+Let me say what everyone else wants to: NYE sucks.

 Here’s the thing—we’re in this murky intersection of life.
 We’ve outgrown the crazy hangover-guaranteed nights out but haven’t quite reached fully-catered grown-up party status.
 So where does that leave us?
 In a NYE funk.